imsatoshi/GeneTrader/README.md

 - Saving of best individuals from each generation
 - Configurable optimization parameters
 - Optional data downloading before running the algorithm
+- Checkpointing and ability to resume from the latest checkpoint

 ## Prerequisites